 Protests were mainly peaceful, but in Portland, Ore., a man who was participating in a march was shot after a confrontation with someone in a vehicle Friday night.
 Police expect the man to survive and detained four people in connection with the shooting.
 A motive for the shooting was unclear.
 The four people detained are believed to be gang members, but the victim is not.

 The shooting followed rowdy Friday-night protests, when police used tear gas in response to "burning projectiles" thrown at officers, police said on Twitter.
 Hundreds of people marched through the city, disrupting traffic and spray-painting graffiti.

 Authorities reported instances of vandalism and assault during a rally that organizers had billed as peaceful earlier in the day.

 In other parts of the country, spirited demonstrations on college campuses and peaceful marches along downtown streets have taken place since Wednesday.

-Protests also were held in Detroit; Minneapolis; Kansas City, Missouri; Olympia, Washington, Iowa City and more.
+Protests also were held in Detroit; Minneapolis; Kansas City, Mo.; Olympia, Wash.; Iowa City, Iowa; and more.

-President Barack Obama meets in Berlin next week with Chancellor Angela Merkel and several other European leaders, and is expected to confront global concerns about Trump's election.
+President Barack Obama meets in Berlin next week with Chancellor Angela Merkel and several other European leaders.
+He is expected to confront global concerns about Trump's election.